run-ai/docs/docs/Administrator/Admin-User-Interface-Setup/Adding-Updating-and-Deleting-Admin-UI-Users.md

 ### Create User

-Note: to be able to manipulate users, you must have _Administrator_ access. if you do not have such access, please contact an administrator.
+Note: In order to be able to manipulate users, you must have _Administrator_ access. if you do not have such access, please contact an administrator.
 The list of administrators is shown on the Users page (see below)

 *   Log in to <https://app.run.ai>
 *   On the top left, open the menu and select "Users"